brucex11/electronix_microelec_neamen/run/class_chap01/README_Chap01.md

 EZ 1.6: Find the zero-biased pn junction capacitance Cj0.
 * ez1_06, pg26

+EZ 1.7: Determine the required forward-bias voltage to produce a given current of ID.
+* ez1_07, pg29

 ## Problems
 P1.1: Calculate the intrinsic carrier concentration in Si and GaAs.